realmrv/vrcmemes-bot/README.md

 - `/start`: Start interaction with the bot and get a welcome message.
 - `/help`: Show help information.
 - `/suggest`: Start the process of suggesting a post for the channel.
 (Requires channel subscription)
+- `/feedback`: Send feedback or suggestions about the bot to the admins.

 ### Admin Commands